What is lipoedema?

 Other support

-Accelerate We have a clear vision at Accelerate – Our vision is to boldly transform chronic wound and lymphoedema care.
-And we do this by developing and increasing access to world-class treatments and thinking in chronic wound and lymphoedema care.
-We're based in East London but can accept national referrals from your GP / specialist to our world-class centre where we pioneer and trial experimental new treatments for chronic wounds, lymphoedema and mobility challenges.
+Accelerate Based in East London, Accelerate can accept national referrals from your GP / specialist to our world-class centre where we pioneer and trial experimental new treatments for chronic leg ulcers / wounds, lymphoedema and mobility challenges.

 Contact details